dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 excerpt: ""
 ---

-mention teilhard and the fate of the universe
+mention teilhard de chardin and the fate of the universe
+- (explain these ideas in more depth)
 - is it a hot end? much more interesting!
   - this means that the lifetime of a universe is likely cyclical by nature. an eternal cycle of big crunch followed by big bang
 - is it a cold end? more more boring

+but what if the physical doesn't matter as much as we think it does

+- it's turtles all the way down (and up too)

 It's a vertical metaverse.
 It's possible this could permit parametric variation in any dimension, implying the potential simultaneous